Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes

 \subsection{Separation of scales and current discrepancies}

-In the Introduction \S\ref{Introduction} we outlined the two string simulation methods that have been widely used to investigate both cosmic string and axion string dynamics, that is, as 1D vortex-lines solving Nambu-Goto equations, offering a huge dynamic range, or as 3D solutions of the full three-dimensional field theory, including radiation but with a limited dynamic range.
-Ultimately, these different approximations appear to produce different outcomes, which are interpreted by some researchers as contradictory.
-This has been an outstanding concern in the literature on string network simulations for many years and so renewed effort is needed to establish whether these approaches converge on cosmological scales.
+As outlined in the Introduction, two string simulation methods have been predominantly used to investigate cosmic and axion string dynamics; 1D vortex-lines solving Nambu-Goto equations, offering a huge dynamic range, or 3D solutions of the full three-dimensional field theory, including radiation but with a limited dynamic range.
+These different approximations appear to produce different outcomes, which are interpreted by some researchers as contradictory.
+This has been an outstanding concern in the literature on string network simulations for many years, so renewed effort is needed to establish whether these approaches converge on cosmological scales.

-An important consequence of these alternative approaches is quantitative uncertainty about the amplitude and spectrum of any string network decay products.
-Topological strings will radiate primarily into the lowest mass channels available, which include axions (or Goldstone bosons) for axion (or global) strings and gravitational waves for local cosmic strings.
-In particular, despite the apparent simplicity of the global axion strings described in \S\ref{globalstrings}, the resulting spectrum of axion radiation has proved controversial to characterise due to the limited dynamic range of numerical simulations.
+An important consequence of these alternative approaches is quantitative uncertainty about the amplitude and spectrum of string network decay products.
+Topological strings radiate primarily into the lowest mass channels available, which include axions (or Goldstone bosons) for axion (or global) strings and gravitational waves for `local' cosmic strings (arising from a broken gauged symmetry).
+Despite the apparent simplicity of global axion strings, the resulting spectrum of axion radiation in particular has proved controversial to characterise due to the limited dynamic range of numerical simulations.
 From (\ref{muapprox}), a global axion string has the logarithmically divergent linear energy density $ \mu = 2\pi f_a^2\mathrm{ln}(R/\delta)\,, $ where $f_{\rm a}$ is the Peccei-Quinn energy-breaking scale.
-For a typical dark matter axion model with $f_{\rm a} \sim 10^{11}\,$GeV, the width is $\delta\sim 10^{-23}\,$m, whereas $R \sim 1/200\,$MeV$ \sim 1\,$m at the QCD scale, so that the natural logarithm in a cosmological context is approximately
+For a typical dark matter axion model with $f_{\rm a} \sim 10^{11}\,$GeV, the string width $\delta\sim 10^{-23}\,$m, whereas $R \sim 1/200\,$MeV$\,\sim 1\,$m at the QCD scale.
+The separation of scales in a cosmological context is therefore given approximately by